frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 This can lead us to consider our whole life as a response to a love that has preceded us.

-"He loved us first" (1 John 4:19), we\'re told, and that I have experienced the encounter with Christ, who guides me through the Holy Spirit.
+"He loved us first" (1 John 4:19), we're told, and that I have experienced the encounter with Christ, who guides me through the Holy Spirit.

 The person who lives in this way grows according to their identity, and they go through the various stages of their existence as a protagonist since they realize that no one can replace them in being who they are.